AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 multiple instructions, the strongest postcondition we can reach.
 Informally, considering what we have in input, we calculate what we will get in output.
-If the postcondition we want is as strong or weaker, then we prove that there is not any unwanted behaviors.
+If the postcondition we want is as strong or weaker, then we prove that there are no unwanted behaviors.

 For example: